xarey0629/Web_dev/hw9/README.md

 Step.6: Open two terminals by tmux and run the frontend and the backend separately.

 Step.7: Success!
 You can travel through the http://<publicIP>:3000/ anywhere!

+- Some Troubles: In frontend, I originally thought I had to input internal ip as my URL, but finally public worked.
+It's kind of weird whatsoever.